threatgrid/ctia/README.md

 resources available to the VM that is running all of your containers.

-If you ever need to reset your entire dev environemnt, you can run tell `docker-compose` to rebuild all the containers from scratch:
+If you ever need to reset your entire dev environemnt, you can run `docker-compose` to rebuild all the containers from scratch:

 ```
 cd containers/dev